cnk113/NextClone/README.md

 and with parameters that can be tailored through the nextflow.config file to suit diverse needs.
 It is heavily optimised for usage in high-performance computing (HPC) platforms.

-# Will not work on HPC anymore based on current Nextflow config
+# Will not work on HPC/SLURM anymore based on current Nextflow config

 ## Documentation to running on 10x/PIP-seq data